bajamircea/bajamircea.github.io/_posts/2018-03-01-project-file-layout.markdown

 functions.
 The name of the files is the name of the unit (plus the extension).
 E.g. a `foo.h` would contain a class `foo` or a namespace `foo` with functions.

-You would separate a `struct` from it's related JSON serialization/deserialization functions in different units (there are usually plenty of contexts to use a struct without caring about serialization).
+You would separate a `struct` from its related JSON serialization/deserialization functions in different units (there are usually plenty of contexts to use a struct without caring about serialization).